 Why Awareness Isn’t Enough

-In Nebraska, officers cannot stop drivers solely for texting.
-They must first witness a driver engaged in another violation, like speeding.
-Plus, holding a phone to dial or use apps is technically legal, and broadly unenforceable.
+In Nebraska, officers cannot stop drivers solely for texting; they must first witness a driver engaged in another violation, such as speeding.
+Additionally, holding a phone to dial or use apps is technically legal and broadly unenforceable.

 But there’s a better way.

-Across America, dozens of states – including several of Nebraska’s neighbors – have adopted hands-free laws that allow officers to stop this dangerous behavior before a crash happens.
-And the positive impacts are real.
+Across America, dozens of states – including several of Nebraska’s neighbors – have adopted hands-free laws that empower officers to stop this dangerous behavior before a crash occurs.
+The positive impacts of these hands-free laws are evident.

-• Ohio passed a hands-free law in 2023 and saw an 8 percent reduction in distracted driving in just the first month.
-Over the first five months after enactment, the law prevented an estimated 2,200 crashes and saved 6 lives.
+For example, Iowa roads became much safer immediately after the passage of a hands-free law, with fatalities reaching their lowest level in 100 years.
+Colorado experienced a 19 percent decline in distracted driving crashes in the first five months after enacting its hands-free law.
+Ohio passed a hands-free law in 2023 and saw an 8 percent reduction in distracted driving in just the first month.
+Over the first five months post-enactment, this law prevented an estimated 2,200 crashes and saved 6 lives.

-True hands-free legislation will make Nebraska safer, protect law enforcement, and ensure the state’s economy can thrive.
+True hands-free legislation will enhance Nebraska traffic safety, protect law enforcement, and ensure the state’s economy can thrive.

 ------------------------------------------